Fall was a time my family and I spent at the apple orchards.

 - Turn dough out onto a well floured surface and roll out using a rolling pin into a rectangle shape that is about 15 by 9 inches.

 - Brush dough with 2 tablespoons melted butter.

 - Spoon apples evenly over the dough, spreading to the edges.
 Sprinkle with pecans.

 - Carefully roll the dough into a spiral.

 - Use a very sharp knife to cut the cinnamon rolls into 2 inch sections.

 - Spray a 9x13 dish with cooking spray.

-- Place cinnamon rolls in baking dish and allow to rise.
+- Place cinnamon rolls in baking dish and allow to rise for about 20 minutes.

 - Make glaze by mixing together powdered sugar, vanilla and milk.